esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 **Implications:**
-By considering, per-increment, security requirements with every platform and software iteration, this risk is offset and can translate into a culture of security first thinking which reduces the risk of breaking regulatory agreements, as well as the trust of patients and medical practitioners.
+By considering, per-increment, security requirements with every platform and software iteration, this risk is offset a6nd can translate into a culture of security first thinking which reduces the risk of breaking regulatory agreements, as well as the trust of patients and medical practitioners.

 The following practices should be looked upon and adapted to enable a culture of shift-left security: